 - pain in the lower right side of the abdomen

-Many appendicitis symptoms can mimic some of the discomforts of pregnancy.
+Many appendicitis symptoms are similar to the discomforts of pregnancy.
 These include stomach cramping, nausea, and vomiting.
 However, pregnant women may not always have the classic symptoms of appendicitis, especially late in pregnancy.
-The appendix is pushed higher during pregnancy by the growing uterus, so the pain may occur in your upper abdomen instead of the lower right side of your abdomen.
+The growing uterus pushes the appendix higher during pregnancy.
+This means pain may occur in the upper abdomen instead of the lower right side of the abdomen.
 Pregnant women with appendicitis are also more likely to experience heartburn, gas, or alternating episodes of constipation and diarrhea.

 When you meet with the doctor, they’ll perform a physical exam and ask you questions about your symptoms.
 They’ll also order certain tests to help them determine if you have appendicitis.
 These may include:

 - blood tests to look for signs of an infection

 - urine tests to check for signs of a UTI or a kidney stone